Sponsor: University of Oxford

 |Haemaglobin (Hb)||≥ 9.0 g/dL|

 |ALT and/ or AST||≤3.0 times ULN|

-- Distant metastatic disease or local disease that cannot be encompassed in the SBRT field.
+- Definite metastatic disease or local disease that cannot be encompassed in the SBRT field.

 - History of previous or concurrent malignancy diagnoses for which the expected prognosis is likely to be worse than that for the current diagnosis of pancreatic cancer (excludes for example: e.g. localised prostate cancer, early colorectal cancer, early breast cancer, curatively-treated basal cell carcinoma of skin, carcinoma in situ of cervix; curatively treated cancer of other sites who are recurrence free for >3 years).

 - Serious medical or psychological condition precluding trial intervention.

 - Previous upper abdominal or right chest wall radiotherapy where 30% of the liver has received >15Gy.

 - Pregnancy.
 Pregnant or breast-feeding women are ineligible.
 Women of childbearing potential must use effective methods of contraception.

 - Any other psychological, social or medical condition, physical examination finding or laboratory abnormality that the Investigator considers makes the patient a poor trial candidate or could interfere with protocol compliance or the interpretation of the trial results.